matrix-org/matrix-spec-proposals/proposals/xxxx-emotes.md

 This is similar to current implementations in structure, but rather than having clients render img tags from the message source they are added during construction of the message html.
 ## Emote sources
 ### Room emotes
-Room emotes are per-room emotes that are defined in an m.room.emote event.
+Room emotes are per-room emotes that are defined in an m.room.emotes event.
 They can be uploaded from the room settings by moderators or above.
 The emotes are defined inside of a dict which has the shortcode as a key and the either encrypted or unencrypted source for the emote as a value.
 ### Storage format
-For encrypted rooms it follows the format:
+For encrypted rooms the m.room.emotes event follows the format:
 ```
 {
-  "short": IEncryptedFile
+"content":{
+	"short": IEncryptedFile (a json object with information on how to decrypt the file)
 	}
+}
 ```

-For non encrypted rooms it follows:
+For non encrypted rooms the m.room.emotes event follows:
 ```
 {
+"content":{
  	"short": “mxc://abcdefg”
 	}
+}
 ```

-Note: this format could be modified, but would have to be agreed upon so the clients can load them in properly.
+Note: this format could be modified, but would have to be agreed upon so the clients can load the emotes in properly.

 ## Alternatives:
 Other proposals regarding this issue: [MSC2545](https://github.com/matrix-org/matrix-spec-proposals/pull/2545) and [MSC1951](https://github.com/matrix-org/matrix-doc/pull/1951)